Mahsak89/happy-moms/README.md

 - make events every week to buld a network
 - Increase the privacy policy for customers
 - Provide a form to enquire about services provided
-- creat online training once per week
+- create online training once per week